SysCV/shift-detection-tta/docs/get_started.md

 ### A from-scratch setup script

-Assuming that you already have CUDA 10.1 installed, here is a full script for setting up MMTracking with conda.
+Assuming that you already have CUDA 10.1 installed, here is a full script for setting up shift-detection-tta with conda.

 ```shell
 conda create -n shift-tta python=3.9 -y